deciduously/hunt-the-wumpus/post.md

 </html>
 ```

-We won't need that again - it just loads `hunt.js`.
+We won't need that again - it just loads up our compiled JS and our stylesheet.
 This `static` directory is where your favicon will go as well - I like [this one](https://www.favicon.cc/?action=icon&file_id=701981).

 Now, let's add the basic Yew outline - the thing we're going to render.
 Issue:

 ```
-$ touch lib.rs
+$ touch src/lib.rs
 ```

 Fill it with the following template: